Sharing a Pear Application

 .

-If the application was staged on the machine, it will seed the appliction from the machine.
+If the application was staged on the machine, it will seed the application from the machine.

-Otherwise, passing an application key to pear seed
+Otherwise, passing an application link to pear seed

 , executing pear seed pear://nykmkrpwgadcd8m9x5khhh43j9izj123eguzqg3ygta7yn1s379o